 DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS,MEANING That I GET A COMMISSION IF YOU DECIDE TO MAKE A PURCHASE THROUGH MY LINKS, AT NO COST TO YOU.
 PLEASE READ FULL DISCLOSURE HERE

-Is it just click bait marketing or is it something worth paying attention to?
+Was it just clickbait marketing or was it something worth paying attention to?

-When Motley Fool mentions that a stock might be an “Ultimate Buy”, it simply means that there is very strong conviction that the stock they are recommending might be next “Amazon” or “Netflix”.
+When Motley Fool mentioned that a stock might be an “Ultimate Buy”, it simply means that there was a very strong conviction about the stock they were recommending.

-So, how do they decide which stock gets the “Ultimate Buy”?
+So, how did they decide which stock could be the “Ultimate Buy”?

-First of all, let’s understand who is making the stock recommendations at Motley Fool.
+First of all, let’s understand who was making the stock recommendations at Motley Fool.

-For all the Motley Fool stock picks, they come from either the analyst team led by Tom Gardner or the analyst team led by David Gardner.
+For all the Motley Fool stock picks, they come from the Stock Advisor team or the Rule Breakers team

-Now, let’s move on to talk about how they decide on the “Ultimate Buy” Alert.
+Now, let’s move on to talk about how they decided on the “Ultimate Buy” Alert.

-As they use very different investment methodology to pick stocks, they would, most of the time, give different stock picks.
+As they used very different investment methodologies to pick stocks, they would, most of the time, give different stock picks.

-The team of analysts led by Tom Gardner adopts a value investing approach, while the other team of analysts led by David looks for companies that have huge growth potential and are going to the market leader in the next 10 years.
+The Stock Advisor team adopted a value investing approach, while the Rule Breakers team looked for companies that have huge growth potential and are going to be the market leader in the next 10 years.

-But, there are times when both teams of analysts would recommend the same stock.
+But, there were times when both teams of analysts would recommend the same stock.

-It has only happened 27 times since the inception of Motley Fool Stock Advisor in 2002.
+It only happened 27 times since the inception of Motley Fool Stock Advisor in 2002.

-When this happens, it’s an Ultimate Buy Alerts.
+When this happened, it could be an Ultimate Buy Alert.

 So, what the results of these “Ultimate Buy Alerts” have been?